 Put simply, multi asset funds allow you to invest in a diversified portfolio of financial instruments.
 Originally, when you invest in a classic ETF or mutual fund – the provider will focus on a specific market.
 For example, the fund might look to target FTSE 100 stocks or shares that yield high dividend payments.

-How do the Best Multi Asset Funds UK Work?
+How do the Popular Multi Asset Funds UK Work?

 The NAV (Net Asset Value) evaluates the current market value of the multi asset fund.
 This is based on the assets held by the fund at the current market price – less outstanding liabilities.